In Tennessee, if you are involved in a divorce case, it is very likely you will end up in mediation at some point in time during your divorce.

 - Mediation promotes co-parenting and healing within a family.
 Divorce trials promote distrust and lingering resentment.

-The divorce attorneys at Puryear, Newman & Morton have years of experience preparing clients for mediation and helping clients settle cases at mediation.
+The attorneys at Puryear, Newman & Morton have years of experience preparing clients for mediation and helping clients settle cases at mediation.

 Contact our experienced team today at to schedule your free consultation.